altocodenl/TODIS/readme.md

 In more abstract terms, an [interface](https://en.wikipedia.org/wiki/Interface_(computing)) is generally considered *a boundary between a DIS and a human*, over which they exchange information.
 In our framework, every call is a boundary between two parts of the system.
 If we consider a user to be part of the system it interacts with, we can then say that every interaction between the user and the rest of the system is a call.

 What is then an interface?
-We could say that the interface is the combination of a call and its response; whereas the sequence of calls that make the call possible are considered the *implementation*.
+We could say that the interface is the combination of a call and its response; whereas the sequence of calls that make the call possible are considered the *logic*.
+Another word for the "internals" of the call is *implementation*, but we'll go with logic to build upon pillar 4.

 ```
-implementation 1 "what transforms a call into a response"
+logic 1 "what transforms a call into a response"
 interface 1 call
           2 response
 ```

 In other words: an interface is the call and its message, plus what comes back.
 What is **not** the interface is the logic behind a call, which transforms the call itself into a response.
-Each call is an interface to its underlying implementation.
+Each call is an interface to its underlying logic.
 And this is the entire point of building calls with calls: they allow us to organize ever larger and more meaningful units of communication and transformation of data.

 What is an interface is in the eye of the beholder: a mere ordered list, retrieved from a specific location in the dataspace, can be considered an interface.

 If you agree with the above, it's good to pause a minute to understand our departures from tradition:

 1. We are doing away with any intrinsic boundary between user and system, considering them both as one.
 This means that calls vary in their behaviors and in what they respond with, but not in their intrinsic nature.
 There's no crucial difference between a call to increment a register in a CPU or a call to retrieve an HTML interface. **System calls and user calls are the same**.
 2. There's no distinct general internal or external area.
-Every call exposes an interface and has its own internal implementation; but that internal representation is also made of calls.
+Every call exposes an interface and has its own internal logic; but that internal representation is also made of calls.
 Rather than a few blockish components exchanging rays of data over the network, we have a [Koch Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) with calls expanding into further calls.

-Considering any call and response to be an interface liberates us from the burden of having to sharply distinguish "internal" from "external" operations; instead, every call has an external surface (its interface) and its internal surface (its implementation).
+Considering any call and response to be an interface liberates us from the burden of having to sharply distinguish "internal" from "external" operations; instead, every call has an external surface (its interface) and its internal surface (its logic).
 Through [self-similarity](https://en.wikipedia.org/wiki/Self-similarity), we overcome the separateness between user and system, and more generally between any two parts of our system.

 This doesn't mean that users have to work with zeroes and ones, or that every call can be trusted without verification.
 A self-similar system can still show graphical data and enforce security policies.
 But that's a matter of the content of those calls, rather than enforced by separateness between user and system, between trusted and untrusted components.